 The amount of the award is determined on an individual basis contingent upon the interdepartmental faculty selection committee's approval.

-This description should be clear and concise, especially to readers outside of your discipline, and should be no longer than five double-spaced or three single-spaced typewritten pages.
-The description should include the the principal focus of the topic, a description of how the data will be organized in the dissertation, and explain how your topic relates to Canadian Studies.
+- Detailed Project Description: This description should be clear and concise, especially to readers outside of your discipline, and should be no longer than five double-spaced or three single-spaced typewritten pages.
+The description should include the principal focus of the topic, a description of how the data will be organized in the dissertation, and explain how your topic relates to Canadian Studies.

-A statement of anticipated grants, loans, and other sources of incomge should be disclosed with every applications.
-Cost of living awards to students in the dissertation write-up stage of their academic career will be awarded at a standardized level (to be established annually by FSI) and a detailed expense budget is not required, unless living outside of the San Francisco Bay Area.
+- Statement of Income: A statement of anticipated grants, loans, and other sources of income should be disclosed in every application.
+The cost of living awards to students in the dissertation write-up stage of their academic career will be awarded at a standardized level (to be established annually by FSI) and a detailed expense budget is not required unless living outside of the San Francisco Bay Area.

 Include an itemized list of estimated costs and expenditures to be covered during the grant period.
 The budget should be no longer than one page, with a separate page for budget justification when appropriate (whenever proposed costs are unusually high).

-No more than Two Letters of Recommendation.
+- No more than Two Letters of Recommendation.
 Applicants should provide a copy of the Request for Letter of Recommendation and Instructions for Letter of Recommendation (contained in application file) to each individual asked to write a letter of recommendation.
 The form contains information pertaining to the Family Educational Rights and Privacy Act.
 Applicants must indicate by signature whether or not s/he waives the right to inspect the completed recommendation.
-The letters should come directly from faculty members, one of whom is the applicant's major advisor, sent to the Fellowship Manager.
-All letters should be sent directly to FSI, or may be included with the application materials if they are each in a signed, sealed envelope and accompanied by a signed Request for Letter of Recommendation form.
+The letters should come directly from faculty members, one of whom is the applicant's major advisor.
+Please note, it is possible to send the letter of recommendation as an e-mail attachment to the Fellowship Manager (firstname.lastname@example.org).

 Notifications will be sent to every applicant approximately 6-8 weeks after the deadline.